jamessynge/TinyAlpacaServer/README.md

     Unlike the above macros, this defines a full specialization of the variadic class template `ProgmemStringStorage`.
-The template declares a static function MakePrintable that returnes a PrintableProgmemString string.
+The template declares a static function MakePrintable that returns a PrintableProgmemString string.
 The storage class has a static array holding the characters of the string, without a terminating NUL.
 One advantage of TASLIT over TAS_DEFINE_LITERAL is that the compiler and linker should collapse multiple occurrences of